 - neoadjuvant – given before the primary treatment, e.g. treatment to shrink large tumours before surgery.

 Sometimes, two treatments can be given at the same time.
 This is known as concurrent treatment.
-An example of this is chemoradiation, which is when radiotherapy and chemotherapy are given at the same time.
+An example of this is chemoradiation, which is when radiation therapy and chemotherapy are given at the same time.